post2web/DDSCaseStudy1/Analysis.md

 ## 2. With the the data frame in decending order by GDP(United States last) what is the 13th value?
-So you maybe wondering where different countries lie within this list of countries or what country lies in which position.
+So, you may be wondering where different countries lie within this list of countries or what country lies in which position.
-Here is an example of which county lie at the thirteenth position if we order the data in decending order.
+Here is an example of which county lie at the thirteenth position if we order the data in descending order.
-This lists row in unordered data frame, three letter country code, countyr name, GDP in millions of US dollars, and finaly which  Organization of Economic Cooperation and Developement group it belongs.
+This lists row in unordered data frame, three letter country code, country name, GDP in millions of US dollars, and finally which Organization of Economic Cooperation and Development group it belongs.

 ```r